 - High Yield Bonds

 In the chart below, you can see that there was quite a high correlation between the most asset classes.
-Only two asset classes proved to be less correlative and these were cash and high-grade bonds.
+Only two asset classes proved to be less correlative, and these were cash and high-grade bonds.
 However, these asset classes have not generated above-average returns (8+ percent) when other asset classes have crashed.
-They have merely mitigated the losses of the other asset classes.
+They have merely mitigated the losses of the different asset classes.
 However, the same applies to returns in good times.
 Interestingly, gold is not the winner in times of crisis either.
-In the year of the great recession in 2008, for example, the gold price rose by just 3 percent.
+For example, in the year of the great recession in 2008, the gold price rose by just 3 percent.

 So you see that the benefit you derive from distributing your passive income across as many asset classes as possible is limited.
 Investing in many asset classes only subjectively gives you a feeling of safety.
 Overall and objectively, however, the risk for you and your total assets remains more or less the same.